By Thomas Graf

 1. The Financial Times Global MBA Ranking

-The FT Master of Business Administration fulltime Ranking covers 100 fulltime programs worldwide.
+The FT Master of Business Administration fulltime Ranking covers 100 fulltime programs worldwide (2015 ranking).
 You can filter the ranking according to several criteria such as aims achieved, careers, employment, placements, recommendations, salary today, and value.

 - Where does the data come from?
 The ranking is based on two surveys - one sent to alumni about three years after graduation and the other one sent to the schools' program managers.
 Overall, questions are asked along 20 criteria.
 The alumni contribute to 8 of these 20 criteria and the schools to 11.
 The final criterion is based on publicly available information (research score).

 - Who contributes most to the ranking?
 At first glance, it appears that the alumni have less influence on the ranking than the schools because they only contribute to 8 out of 20 criteria.
 Having a closer look at the weightings, however, reveals a different picture.
 The alumni answers are weighted by 59 percent of the full survey and the schools' answers only by 31 percent.
 Hence, the alumni have a greater impact on this ranking than the schools.
 The research rank accounts for 10 percent of the final score.